 - This article is for professionals, entrepreneurs and retirees who are interested in the trend of more people working after their careers are over.

 For roughly eight decades, retirement for many Americans meant living out one’s golden years with loved ones and supporting themselves through Social Security, which they’d paid into for so long.
-Yet recent studies show there’s a growing contingent of middle-aged and older Americans who expect their retirement will at least partially be spent working.
+Yet recent studies show there’s a growing contingent of middle-aged and older Americans who expect their retirement will be spent at least partially working.